Considerations and Tips

 • Is the question: name the disease, the etiology or the etiologic diagnosis?

-• It is not enough to name specific inflammatory cells without description, for example: 80-100µm in size cell, with peripherally arranged nuclei (multinucleated giant cells, Langhans type)
+• For some specific cells (ex: multinucleated giant cells, epithelioid macrophages, syncytial cells, etc.) it may be necessary to describe them, for example: 80-100µm in size cell, with peripherally arranged nuclei (multinucleated giant cells, Langhans type).

 Electron microscopy: